-Paulo Flores is a Partner in Peckar & Abramson’s Dallas office.
-With 30 years of legal experience, Mr. Flores, who is board certified in construction law by the Texas Board of Legal Specialization, focuses his practice on construction law, both transactional and litigation/arbitration.
+Paulo Flores is a partner in Peckar & Abramson’s Dallas office.
+With 30 years of legal experience, Paulo, who is board certified in construction law by the Texas Board of Legal Specialization, focuses his practice on construction law, both transactional and litigation/arbitration.
 He has successfully handled numerous construction related disputes in litigation, arbitration, and alternative dispute forums and represents a wide range of industry clients.
-Mr. Flores serves as both a mediator and an arbitrator for the American Arbitration Association on its construction, commercial law, and large case panels, as well as for the International Centre for Dispute Resolution.
+Paulo serves as both a mediator and an arbitrator for the American Arbitration Association on its construction, commercial law, and large case panels, as well as for the International Centre for Dispute Resolution.

-Mr. Flores brings to bear a wealth of knowledge on all aspects of construction law.
+Paulo brings to bear a wealth of knowledge on all aspects of construction law.
 For more than a decade, he represented the Dallas/Fort Worth International Airport Board in construction matters, beginning in 2000 with the airport’s Capital Development Program (CDP), which included the building of International Terminal D and the Automated People Mover.
 He served on the Executive Council of the Dallas Bar Association’s Construction Law Section, and then served as Newsletter Editor, Treasurer, Secretary, Vice-Chair, and finally as Chair in 2000.
-In 2003, Mr. Flores was appointed by Governor Rick Perry as one of the three public members of the nine-member Texas Residential Construction Commission and, in February 2008, was appointed by the Governor as Chair of the commission.
-Mr. Flores served on the Executive Council of the Texas State Bar Construction Law Section from 2013 through 2016.
-Mr. Flores is a member of the inaugural class of 87 attorneys in the State of Texas Board Certified in Construction Law by the Texas Board of Legal Specialization.
+In 2003, Paulo was appointed by Governor Rick Perry as one of the three public members of the nine-member Texas Residential Construction Commission and, in February 2008, was appointed by the Governor as Chair of the commission.
+Paulo served on the Executive Council of the Texas State Bar Construction Law Section from 2013 through 2016.
+Paulo is a member of the inaugural class of 87 attorneys in the State of Texas Board Certified in Construction Law by the Texas Board of Legal Specialization.

-Mr. Flores is an author and frequent speaker on construction law and other legal issues.
-In 2007, West Publishing (now Thomson Reuters) published Mr. Flores’ book, the Texas Residential Construction Law Manual, the second edition of which was published in June 2013, and is now updated annually.
+Paulo is an author and frequent speaker on construction law and other legal issues.
+In 2007, West Publishing (now Thomson Reuters) published Paulo’s book, the Texas Residential Construction Law Manual, the second edition of which was published in June 2013, and is now updated annually.